ARWL2016/ud-mongo-grider/notes/mocha.md

 ####Mocha and Nodemon
 - We can usually call `mocha --watch` to get mocha to monitor files.
 But this doesn't play well with mongoose.
-- To use nodemon instead: `"test": "nodemon --exec \"mocha -R min\""` -R removes previous output and min minifies output
+- To use nodemon instead: `"test": "nodemon --exec \"mocha -R min\""` -R min removes previous output and minifies output (works well with --watch)
+- `-R list` --reporter gives a simple list of test cases